Determinacy in Discrete-Bidding Infinite-Duration Games: Preliminaries

 In random-based tie-breaking, the mechanism has no state, thus we can completely omit $s$.
 Consider an intermediate vertex $\zug{c, b_1,b_2}$.
 The case of $b_1\neq b_2$ is as in the above.
 Suppose both players bid $b$.
+For ease of presentation we assume $b >0$, and the case of $b=0$ is defined in a similar manner.
 The intermediate vertex $\zug{c, b, b}$ is controlled by ``Nature''.
 It has two probabilistic outgoing transitions; one transition leads to the intermediate vertex $\zug{c, b, b-1}$, which represents \PO winning the bidding with a bid of $b$, and the other to the intermediate vertex $\zug{c, b-1, b}$, which represents \PT winning the bidding with a bid of $b$.
 We elaborate on the semantics of concurrent games with probabilistic edges in Section~\ref{sec:stochas}.

 Finally, in advantage-based tie-breaking, the state of the mechanism represents which player has the advantage, thus $s \in \set{1,2}$.
 Consider an intermediate vertex $\zug{c, b_1,b_2}$.
 When a tie does not occur, there is no need to update $s$.
 When $b_1 = b_2$, then Player~$s$ controls $\zug{c,b_1, b_2}$ and the possibility to choose who wins the bidding.
 Choosing to lose the bidding is modelled by no update to $s$ and moving to an intermediate vertex that is controlled by Player~$-s$ from which he chooses a successor vertex and the budgets are updated accordingly.
 When Player~$s$ chooses to win the bidding we proceed directly to the next configuration vertex, update the budgets, and the mechanism's state to $3-s$.